Mark Pretti Nature Tours, L.L.C.

 From Cristalino, we return south to Cuiaba from where we make the short drive north to Chapada dos Guimaraes National Park.
 Chapada lies on the southern end on the Mato Grosso Planalto.
 Here broadleaf forest like that of the Amazon fingers its way between fire-adapted cerrado and grasslands.
 All are woven into a dramatic landscape with many streams and waterfalls and dramatic sandstone cliffs.

-In Chapada, we stay at the wonderful Pousada do Parque from where day trips take us to the low-stature cerrado of the Geladeiras Road and the tall forest of the Vale da Bencao Road as well as grassland and broken forest areas.
-At first glance the Geladeiras Rd., with its somewhat scrawny-looking shrubs, doesn't look all that promising for birds.
+In Chapada, we stay at the wonderful Pousada do Parque from where day trips take us to the low-stature cerrado of the Agua Fria Road and the tall forest of the Vale da Bencao Road as well as grassland and broken forest areas.
+At first glance the Agua Fria Rd., with its somewhat scrawny-looking shrubs, doesn't look all that promising for birds.
 Fortunately, in this case, looks are indeed deceiving as the area is a gold mine of avian jewels.
 Flowering Calliandra and Bauhinia shrubs are good places to look for some amazing hummers - horned sungem, swallow-tailed hummingbird, glittering-bellied emerald, and white-vented violet-ear.
-Gray monjita, white-banded and white-rumped tanagers, black-throated saltator, and white-eared puffbird are the species most likely to be perched atop one of the many small trees while skulking low in the bushes are rusty-backed antwren, rufous-winged antshrike, collared crescentchest, and rufous-sided pygmy-tyrant.
+Gray monjita, white-banded and white-rumped tanagers, black-throated saltator, and white-eared puffbird are the species most likely to be perched atop one of the many small trees while skulking low in the bushes are rusty-backed antwren, rufous-winged antshrike, collared crescentchest, and rufous-sided scrub-tyrant.
 Coal-crested finches travel in small groups, Chapada and Suiriri flycatchers, plain-crested elaenia, and cinnamon tanager sometimes pass through, various parrots pass overhead, occasionally stopping at a fruiting tree, and noisy curl-crested jays come by in family groups.
 The uncommon checkered woodpecker is sometimes seen as well.
 Red-legged seriema, whose calls are heard just about every morning here, are sometimes seen walking along or across the road as red-and-green macaws, crane and white-tailed hawks, and yellow-headed caracara pass overhead.

-The flora of the Geladeiras Rd. is fascinating.
+The flora of the Agua Fria Rd. is fascinating.
 In addition to the Calliandra and Bauhinia that flower in July and August, Melastomes (a widespread neotropical plant family) are abundant and diverse.
 A plant I've seen in the sandy savannas of southern Mexico and Belize, Curatella americana, is also common.
 Curatella is a great plant with large thick leaves impregnated with silica (sand) that deters browsing by herbivores who value their teeth.
 A species of Cochlospermum, a tree genus that I know well from the tropical dry forests of Mexico and Central America, is also there, but in a dwarf form.
 Two-foot tall stalks are topped with the same bright yellow, buttercup-like flowers that, as they do elsewhere, emerge during the dry season.
 A Solanum with apple-sized fruits (a prime food for maned wolf), a Passiflora shrub with white flowers, and a miniature Lecythid (cousin of the Brazil nut) add to the mix.

 The thick forest of the Vale de Bencao Rd., while bordering the low-stature cerrado, is a far southern extension of Amazonia and has a very different avifauna.
 Along this quiet road one can find both saffron-billed and pectoral sparrows working the ground and channel-billed toucan and chestnut-eared and lettered aracaris in the treetops.
-Guira tanager, sibilant sirystes, Planalto woodcreeper, Amazonian motmot, long-billed gnatwren, Tapajos (white-backed) fire-eye, moustached and thrush-like wrens, and many others are also found here.
+Guira tanager, sibilant sirystes, Planalto woodcreeper, Amazonian motmot, long-billed gnatwren, western (white-backed) fire-eye, moustached and thrush-like wrens, and many others are also found here.
 The calls of fiery-capped and band-tailed manakins are common, though finding the birds themselves is more of a challenge.
 On particularly lucky days, we've found southern antpipit and both pheasant and pavonine cuckoos.

 On the grounds of Pousada do Parque itself, there is excellent wildlife.
 From the porch, in addition to spectacular views of the landscape, including dramatic sunsets, birds include red-shouldered macaw, peach-fronted and yellow-chevroned parakeets, channel-billed toucan, lettered and chestnut-eared aracaris, chalk-browed mockingbird, narrow-billed woodcreeper, and many others, including ash-throated crake in the grassy patch in front of the lodge!
 At night, I've never seen a place where common pauraque and tropical screech owl are so abundant and easy to see.
 Though intermittent, for several years a little nightjar has hunted from the restaurant roof, and crab-eating fox is fairly regular.
 Less regular mammals, but always possible are Brazilian tapir, Brazilian porcupine, jaguar, giant anteater, and the rare maned wolf which, as you can see from the photos, we had spectacular views of in 2016.